azend/AngelTimeoutReset/README.md

 Download & Install
 ------------------

-To install the extension:
+To install the extension
-1. Download the extension CRX file from this repo [Download](https://github.com/azend/AngelTimeoutReset/blob/master/AngelTimeoutReset.crx?raw=true)&nbsp;
+1. Download the extension CRX file from this repo [Download](https://github.com/azend/AngelTimeoutReset/blob/master/AngelTimeoutReset.crx?raw=true)
-2. Open Chrome's options pull down by clicking on the wrench or three horizontal bars icon&nbsp;
+2. Open Chrome's options pull down by clicking on the wrench or three horizontal bars icon
-3. Select Tools > Extensions&nbsp;
+3. Select Tools > Extensions
-4. Drag the downloaded CRX file into your list of extensions&nbsp;
+4. Drag the downloaded CRX file into your list of extensions
-5. Review the permissions and then proceed by pressing Install&nbsp;
+5. Review the permissions and then proceed by pressing Install